-Blake AitkenHomeCV
+Blake AitkenHomeCVStore

 Wha Tīme, Kokohinau PapakaingaDesign 4.
 Group ProjectAUG 2022

-Located in Te Teko, the design is based on mahakitanga and manaakitanga.
-The buildings will reflect the importance of sharing, specifically in terms of hospitality, openness, growth and knowledge.
-The planning should champion the importance of Whanau and co-living, but also privacy, allowing residents to grow both individually and collectively.
+Located in Te Teko, the design is inspired by the principles of mahakitanga and manaakitanga.
+The buildings reflect the importance of sharing, particularly in terms of hospitality, openness, growth, and knowledge.
+The planning emphasizes the value of Whānau and co-living, while also ensuring privacy, allowing residents to grow both individually and collectively.

-Housing: The living areas of the housing become invitation spaces with the inclusion of top-hinged doors.
-When the food is up, residents are signaling that their house is open to hosting the other residents.
-It allows families to foster stronger relationships with their neighbours.
-The deck at the front of each house extends this space, allowing for larger gatherings.
-Sharing an open sleeping space not only reduces the size of the building, but allows the Whanau to be close together.
+Housing: The living areas are designed as invitation spaces, enhanced by the inclusion of top-hinged doors.
+Residents signal that their home is open to hosting others by opening their doors.
+This fosters stronger relationships between families and neighbours.
+The front deck extends the living area, facilitating larger gatherings.
+Sharing an open sleeping space not only reduces the building’s footprint but also enables the Whānau to stay close together.

 Model Making